RATTLE: Use This Simple 6-Step Formula to Create Epic Content in Any Niche

 What you need is structure.
 A skeleton you can use to build your information product.

-RATTLE: The Super-Simple Formula for Teaching Anything to Anyone
+RATTLE: The Super-Simple Formula for Writing Content to Teach Anything to Anyone

 What I’m about to show you is the exact formula I use to create epic educational content in any niche.